|ICAO Code:||EHTE||Info Last Validated:||jan19|

 The field lies amidst farmlands on the northern edge of Teuge village.
 The paved 1200 meter runway is the only one left and was redesignated 08/26 (from 09/27) in 2014.
 The unpaved 700 meter runway has been closed for quite a while.
 One or two glider strips remain active.
 The hangars are all built closely together so not everything can be seen from the outside.
 Fortunately, it is not that difficult to gain access to the field (as with most smaller airfields in the country), just try your luck at the airport manager's office.

 The nearest motorway exits are on the eastern edge of Apeldoorn (A50 or A1) or south of Twello (A1).
 The latter provides the easiest access by driving into Twello and taking a left there at the roundabout onto the N344.
 The routes via Apeldoorn involve entering the city or relying on country roads.
-However, hourly bus services from Apeldoorn station (service number 15, leaving just after the hour) are stopping right in front of the airport entrance so public transport is definitely an option.
+The bus service from Apeldoorn railway station has unfortunately been terminated.

 Both the restaurant and the national parachuting centre offer their visitors a terrace and sun lounge (or similar facilities) right along the aprons and taxiway.
 This area is also your starting point to try and get airside access.
 To get airside access: report to the airfield duty officer.
 She/he may request you wearing a hi-viz smock, and will ask for identification.